machinat/sociably/docs/dependency-injection.md

 );
 ```

-The handler container above is a curried function receives a `Messenger.ProfileFetcher` and returns an ordinary handler function.
+The handler container above is a curried function receives a `Messenger.UserProfiler` and returns an ordinary handler function.
 It works just like the ordinary handler is being contained!

 When a event/error popped, app would inject the container then call the handler returned immediately.